Joe Adams (wide receiver): College career

 Adams attended the University of Arkansas, where he played for the Razorbacks from 2008 to 2011.
 Initially, the four-star receiver had verbally committed to play for the USC Trojans, but switched to Arkansas after Bobby Petrino was hired in December 2007.
 Adams was a three-year starter at wide receiver, and a four-year starter as Arkansas' main punt returner.
 As a senior in 2011, he was recognized as a consensus first-team All-SEC player, as well as a consensus first-team All-American, after being named to the first-teams of ESPN, the Football Writers Association of America (FWAA), Pro Football Weekly, Scout.com, and Sporting News.

 Adams was also the recipient of the inaugural Johnny "The Jet" Rodgers Return Specialist Award (Jet Award) in 2011, recognizing the best return specialist in all of college football.
-Adams returned 19 punts for 321 yards (16.9 yards per return) and 4 touchdowns (tops in the nation) in the 2011 season, helping the Razorbacks to an 11-2 record, and a victory over Kansas State in the 2012 Cotton Bowl.
+Adams returned 19 punts for 321 yards (16.9 yards per return) and 4 touchdowns (tops in the nation) in the 2011 season, helping the Razorbacks to an 11–2 record, and a victory over Kansas State in the 2012 Cotton Bowl.
 Adams also returned a punt 51 yards for a touchdown in the bowl game, the first punt returned for a score since former Arkansas player Lance Alworth returned one in the 1961 Cotton Bowl.
-But Adams' most electrifying punt return came against the Tennessee Volunteers on November 12, 2011, in Fayetteville, Arkansas.
-Joe caught the punt on the Razorback forty yard line, reversed his field numerous times, slipped seven tackle attempts, and wove his way through the Vols defenders for a sixty-yard return and six points.
+However, Adams' most electrifying punt return came against the Tennessee Volunteers on November 12, 2011, in Fayetteville, Arkansas.
+Adams caught the punt on the Razorback 40-yard line, reversed his field numerous times, slipped seven tackle attempts, and wove his way through the Vols defenders for a sixty-yard return and six points.
 Arkansas won the game, 49–7.
-It is considered the most electrifying punt return in college football history.
+It is considered by some to be the most electrifying punt return in college football history.